flo-witt/flo-witt.github.io/_pages/about.md

 (conference presentations associated with a paper are omitted)

 * *Approximating Fixed Points of Approximated Functions* @ ISTA Vienna 2024.
-Invited talk.
 * *Approximating Fixed Points of Approximated Functions* @ iCIS Nijmegen 2025.
-Invited talk.
 * *Computing Fixpoints of Learned Functions* @ DCON 2026.

 ## Research Visits and Summer Schools